- Design the physical environment to promote safety.

 What do safe facilities look like?
 Watch this video to find out.

-When abuse or neglect occurs at a family child care home, the results can be devastating to the provider or adult involved, to the children, to the families, and to the entire system of family child care providers.
+When abuse or neglect occurs at a center, the results can be devastating to the employee involved, to the children, to the families, and to the entire program.
 You need to know how to prevent child abuse and neglect.
 Your prevention role includes the following: